MERCERNYC/MERCERNYC/README.md

 _______________

-- 🌱 I’m currently learning Typescript, JavaScript Algorithms and Data Structures
+- 🌱 I’m currently learning JavaScript Algorithms and Data Structures
-- 🌏 looking to collaborate on projects that pushes the boundaries of innovation
+- 🌏 I'm looking to collaborate on projects that pushes the boundaries of innovation